ValueaddersWorld/Value-Adders-World/vision/THE_VISION.md

 ---

 > *"When you understand yourself, your environment, and your patterns, you can continuously evolve — and anything that evolves adds value.
-Anything that adds value, flourishes."* — **Christopher Ikembasi (The General of the 17 Realms), Founder**
+Anything that adds value, flourishes."* — **Christopher Ikembasi , Founder**

 ---